 New arrangements for European Union* nationals from January 2021

-From 1 January 2021, free movement that is currently enjoyed between the EU and the United Kingdom which was enabled and governed by the relationship between the UK and the EU will end and free movement between the EU and the UK will cease on 31 December 2020.
+From 1 January 2021, free movement that was enjoyed between the EU and the United Kingdom which was enabled and governed by the relationship between the UK and the EU ended.

-This means that from 1 January 2021 all EU nationals, other than British or Irish nationals, travelling for anything other than visitor purposes, will be required to apply for a visa to enter the UK, Bailiwick of Guernsey, Jersey or the Isle of Man, prior to travel.
+This means that from 1 January 2021 all EU nationals, other than British or Irish nationals, travelling for anything other than visitor purposes, are required to apply for a visa to enter the UK, Bailiwick of Guernsey, Jersey or the Isle of Man, prior to travel.

-Those coming for employment to Guernsey will require a Visa AND a Population Management document.
+Those coming for employment to Guernsey require a Visa AND a Population Management document.

 *references to the EU for these pages also relate to national of the EEA (Norway, Iceland and Liechtenstein) and Switzerland.

 I am a visitor to Guernsey, can I take up employment in Guernsey?

 - A visitor is unable to take up employment, paid or unpaid.
 EU nationals coming into Guernsey as a visitor will not have to apply for a visa to travel, but it is important to note that switching from visitor categories into employment will not be permitted.
 A visitor will only be allowed to stay in Guernsey for up to 90 days within a 12 month period under the Population Management Law without the need to hold a document.
 If an EU national plans to work in Guernsey, it is imperative that they obtain both the a visa AND Population Management document prior to arrival.